 Kit #10 includes lots of stuff to experiment with.
 You need to follow separate instructions for:

-- Speed control – Assembly Instructions for Experimentation Kit #1
+- Speed control – Assembly Instructions for the Speed Control Kit

 - Motor speed measurement – Instructions for RPM Measurement Attachment